-The Renters’ Reform Bill represents a significant overhaul of the private rented sector (PRS) in England, marking the most substantial changes in 30 years.
+The new Renters’ Reform Bill represents a significant overhaul of the private rented sector (PRS) in England, marking 2023 see the most substantial changes in 30 years.
 In June 2022, the government released a white paper, A Fairer Private Rented Sector, detailing its proposals.
 Following the King’s coronation, the government confirmed that the Renters’ Reform Bill will be introduced to Parliament in the week commencing 8 May 2023.

 The white paper outlines various plans, including abolishing section 21, ensuring private rented properties meet the Decent Homes Standard, and creating a new ombudsman for private landlords and a property portal.
 Additional proposals encompass making all tenancies periodic, extending notice periods for rent reviews, prohibiting landlords from imposing blanket bans on families with children or those receiving benefits, and enhancing tenants’ rights to keep pets.

-The Renters’ Reform Bill aims to redress the balance between landlords and the 4.4 million private rented tenants, offering support for cost of living pressures and protections for vulnerable individuals.
+The new Renters’ Reform Bill 2023 aims to redress the balance between landlords and the 4.4 million private rented tenants, offering support for cost of living pressures and protections for vulnerable individuals.
 At the same time, it will provide clarity and support for the estimated 2.3 million private landlords through the introduction of a Private Renters’ Ombudsman, improvements to possession grounds under section 8, and the establishment of a new property portal.

-Michael Gove, Home Secretary spoke with Sky News about the new changes the Renter’s Reform Bill 2023 will bring
+Michael Gove, Home Secretary spoke with Sky News about the new changes the Renter’s Reform Bill 2023 will bring.

 “We’re introducing new legislation, it will be out next week and it will change the way in which the relationship between landlords and tenants work, providing tenants with new protection which should ensure that they’re better protected from arbitrary rent increases.”